vedang/vedang.me/content/techlog/2012-02-23-composability-and-compojure.md

        :body "You don't know the secret word"})))
 {{< /highlight >}}

 This function gets a handler(H1).
 It doesn't know or care what that handler is going to do to the request.
 It returns a new handler(H2) which does the following: it checks to see if the incoming request knows that the secret word s is "please".
 If it does, great.
 Execute H1 on the request and call it a day.
 Otherwise, return a nil - meaning the request in not valid.
 Now H2 could go through as many other middleware functions as we want, all of them agnostic of any other middleware functions.
 Each middleware will return a modified handler(H3, H4, ...
 Hn), and we will run the final handler on the request.

-Here is what the final code would look like{% fn_ref 2 %}:
+Here is what the final code would look like:

 {{< highlight clojure >}}